drhash-cn/consistent-weighted-sampling/README.md

 # consistent-weighted-sampling

-This repository contains our developed algorithms for the variants of improved consistent weighted sampling (ICWS) from ICDM 2010, including CCWS, PCWS, I2CWS.
+The weighted MinHash algorithms based on Consistent Weighted Sampling

-The algorithms can convert the weighted set into the fingerprint for similarity-based (i.e., Hamming distance) data mining and machine learning tasks, e.g., classification, retreival. etc.
+The algorithms convert each weighted set into the hashcode for similarity-based data mining and machine learning tasks, e.g., classification, retreival, etc., by pairwise Hamming similarity calculation between the hashcodes.

+Here, we develop three algorithms

+- CCWS
+- PCWS
+- I2CWS

 If you use our algorithms in your research, please cite the following papers as reference in your publicaions: